 - Get in front of Biden and Harris and add Eradicating Sexual Misconduct to Biden’s 4 point National Agenda along with climate change, racial injustice, the economy, and the pandemic.

 - The Evan Wolfson Approach: Become an unstoppable force and movement to be reckoned with by determining what the crux of the matter is that all other precedents can then be leveraged upon.
 Collaborate with the smartest, most strategic lawyers and legislators whose focus is eradicating sexual misconduct.

-- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at any public elementary, secondary, and high schools or college that receives federal funds for Title IX.
+- Pass legislation that trains citizens to use affirmative consent conversations like any other household skill; this would be mandated and taught yearly at all public elementary, secondary, high school, and college-level places of education that receive federal funds for Title IX.

 - Pass legislation that mandates twice-yearly, live & interactive, anti-bias training for everyone who touches these cases: police, DA’s, judges, etc.

 - Pass legislation, at the federal level to remove remaining archaic laws, for example, the Minnesota Law that in 2021 rescinded a rape conviction because the survivor drank voluntarily.

 - Pass legislation that mandates police bring sexual assault claims to the DA’s office, further mandate that DA’s must have separate task forces 100% dedicated to sexual assault (in addition to the more common task forces for domestic violence, child abuse and other felonies), and that DA’s must prosecute regardless of evidence.
 Further, since assault and harassment are repeated by offenders, and since there are rarely any witnesses, any DNA evidence will be added to the CODIS DNA database.

 - Further, pass legislation that grand juries are no longer held behind closed doors and all charges the DA is indicting the accused of are public knowledge before the grand jury process begins.